sourceallies/event-source-blog/blog/implementation.md

 For real life implementation, cross domain listener can be added on either side of the system: account or shipment.

 - In this example delivery invoice listener is added to the system as a cross domain listener.
-To setup cross domain listener in shipment department, listener needs to listen to shipment event queue and process the account command.
+To setup cross domain listener in shipment department, listener needs to listen to shipment event queue and create an account command.
 When the event occurs, shipment department will receive the event, validates, processes, saves the event, and adds the shipment events in the queue.
 Then job of delivery invoice listener is to listen to events in queue and send command to account handler with `shipmentId`  when shipment event has `Delivered` status.
 This way account department will process to charge the specific account only for delivered shipment.

 - To set up cross domain listener in account department, listener needs to listen to the both shipment command and account command when event occurs.When the event occurs, account department will receive the event, validates, processes,sends command to the shipment department for the given account.